nickstenning/annotator-store-py/README.txt

 ## Getting Started

-You can start the demo web application in annotater.py by doing:
+You can start the demo web application:

-    $ python demo.py
+    $ python demo/demo.py

 You'll then find an annotable web page presented at <http://localhost:8080/>